People with diabetes may experience mood swings due to blood sugar levels, stress, or a mental health condition.

 Stress can interfere with managing your condition.
 When under stress, you may be less motivated to exercise and eat and drink according to your treatment plan.

 Don’t let stress interfere with your diabetes management.
-Talk to your doctor about your stress levels, or reach out to a diabetes educator.
+Talk with your doctor about your stress levels, or reach out to a diabetes educator.
 Use the American Association of Diabetes Educators website to find an educator near you.

 You may be at risk of developing a mental health condition if you have diabetes.
 Anxiety is common in people with diabetes, especially women.
-Between of those with diabetes report having anxiety.
+Between

 Some symptoms of depression include: